Silver Cross has been a British brand for years proving the UK with luxurious strollers and prams. Even, for the royals.

 Silver Cross has themselves said the Wayfarer is a city pram while the former is a multi-terrain pram.
 Working more in suburban areas.

-Making the Pioneer more pricey and is not a good thing for some.
+Making the Pioneer more pricey which is not a good thing for some.

 Which One Is Better?